harshruhal/coca-cola-grc-report/README.md

 # Coca-Cola-GRC-Report
 This GRC Cybersecurity Audit Report presents a comprehensive independent assessment of The Coca-Cola Company's cybersecurity posture.
 The audit was conducted using publicly available information including SEC Form 10-K filings (2023–2025), regulatory records, breach disclosures, cybersecurity research databases, and news sources.
+HTML view for audit report will be visible on: https://harshruhal.github.io/coca-cola-grc-report/